CynicDog/infra-tech-notes/README.md

 ### Add a Port Forwarding Rule for the Nginx Process

 Navigate to the network settings of the Ubuntu Server instance.
 By default, the network is set to NAT.
-Click on **Port Forwarding** and add a new entry named `nginx`, with the host port set to `8080` and the guest port set to `80`.
+Click on **Port Forwarding** and add a new entry named `http`, with the host port set to `8080` and the guest port set to `80`.

 Now you can see the web app up and running in your host machine's browser with the url of `http://localhost:8080/`.